Honir: Mythology's Most Insignificant God

 Tall, long-legged, and physically impressive, Honir looks the part of a Viking god; but that’s where the qualifications end.
 Hampered by indecisiveness and being dim-witted, Honir manages to get by on pure look and likability.

 Still, unbelievably, this insignificant and powerless god played a major role as a pawn between the Aesir and Vanir.
-And, even more incredible, he managed to survive the civil war — better known as Ragnarok — between these two Nordic groups of gods, nearly unscathed.
+And, even more incredible, he managed to survive the civil war—better known as Ragnarok—between these two Nordic groups of gods, nearly unscathed.

 Even to this day, Honir manages to find a place in the mythos of comic books, albeit a very minor role.

 Lineage made him a member of the powerful gods, the Aesir.
-His brother was Odin and his nephew was Thor.
-That’s a lot to live up to.
-On top of that he was surrounded by an impressive array of powerful deities that created the elements of the world or life itself.
+His brother was Odin, and his nephew was Thor, that’s a lot to live up to.
+On top of that, he was surrounded by an impressive array of powerful deities that created the elements of the world or life itself.

-The sources of his story contradicts the image of his established persona.
+The sources of his story contradict the image of his established persona.
 In the Ynglinga and Voluspa saga, Honir was described as being present when the first man (Ask) and woman (Embla) were created.
-He helped his father Odin and his brother Lodur.
+He helped his brother Odin and his brother Lodur.
 What he did is not exactly clear; however, he is described as being responsible for giving the gift of wisdom to humans.
 This is a strange contribution, considering that other sagas claimed he personally lacked this quality.

 This contradiction can be found in the most definitive text on Norse mythology, the Prose Edda.
-Not only did it take away Honir’s power of wisdom, it changed his name.
+Not only did it take away Honir’s power of wisdom, but it also changed his name.
 It placed the gods Vili and Ve in the same position as Honir and Lodur during the creation period.

 Somewhere along the way, Honir changed.
 Starting with the Prose Edda, his most significant story converted him into a minor god with little or no power.
 On top of that, he lost his wisdom, but, interestingly, not his looks.
 In fact, it would be his dignified looks that would play a pivotal role in the events leading up to Ragnarok.